Best & Worst Tesla Model S Years

 2017

-“Neutral Years” of the Tesla Model S do not have as many accolades as the best years but also do not have significant issues like the worst years.
+“Neutral Years” of the Tesla Model S do not have as many commendations as the finest years but also do not have significant issues like the worst years.

-Certain factors, like NHTSA recalls, negatively affect a car’s overall ranking.
-A larger number of complaints and recalls indicates potential reliability issues affecting the vehicle’s categorization.
+Certain factors, like NHTSA recalls, negatively affect a car’s total ranking.
+A higher number of complaints and recalls indicates potential reliability issues affecting the vehicle’s classification.

 Let’s explore the finest, neutral, and worst years.